-2. Students must cite three primary sources in the bibliography.
+2. Students must cite five primary sources in the bibliography.
 A primary source is a book on that person, an article out of an academic journal (Newsweek, US New and World Report, Time, etc. are NOT academic journals) or another written essay on that person.
 The key is use publications created by authors who directly observed the public figure.
 Internet articles are usually not primary sources!

-3. Students evaluate their leader by analyzing the leader's behaviors using the Five Practices of Effective Leaders by Kouzes and Posner; Students should have approximately one half page of analysis for each practice.
+3. Students evaluate their leader by analyzing the leader's behaviors using the Five Practices of Effective Leaders by Kouzes and Posner; Students should have approximately one page of analysis for each practice.

-4. Students must describe how their leader illustrated at least one leadership theory studied during the course of this semester.
+4. Students must describe how their leader illustrated one leadership theory studied during the course of this semester.
 For example, Abraham Lincoln's leadership style used situational leadership by...
-This analysis should take approximately one half page.
+This analysis should take approximately one page.

-5. Speculate on this person's DISC profile, their dominate three strengths from Strengthsfinder, and the four letter personality profile.
+5. Speculate on this person's DISC profile, their dominant three strengths from Strengthsfinder, and the four-letter personality profile.
 Provide a summary of what you believe, based on your research, their DISC profile would represent, three strengths that Strengthsfinder may have identified, and their probable personality profile (four letter code) and why.
-This should take approximately half of a page.
+This should take approximately one page.

 6. Students should also provide a brief overview and conclusion of their leader.
-The introduction should include a short personal history of where they were born, where they grew up, challenges in their life, etc.
+The introduction should include a short personal history of where they were born, where they grew up, challenges in their life, etc. This should be no more than one page for both the introduction and conclusion.

-7. The total length of this analysis is six pages of written text, plus or minus one page.
-This is a short paper done on purpose to ensure students provide a concise, yet fact-filled analysis of their chosen leader.
-Quality is valued over quantity.
+7. The total length of this analysis is eight pages of written text, (plus or minus one page), plus the cover sheet, and references.

-Grading Rubric for the Leader Analysis Paper
+Grading Rubric for the Leader Analysis Paper.

-30 Points: brief, personal, biographical sketch of the person--where they were born, when, what their childhood was like, who they married, etc.\\\\\
+30 Points: brief, personal, biographical sketch of the person--where they were born, when, what their childhood was like, who they married, etc.